top of page

 For many of us, cleaning comes a close second to our primary caring role.
 In terms of the time, energy and emotional toll it can take.
 Especially when our caring role involves personal care.

 On a tough day, another bodily fluid clear up can be a tipping point for some of us.
+So here’s our carers’ guide to staying sane and safe in the world of bodily fluids.

-Emotional tips from our community
+Emotional top tips from our community

 • Sense of humour needed - fair enough, sometimes our sense of humour can fail us - particularly after a long night or a long run of soiling.
 But, when we can find something to giggle about, it really can help.
 Sometimes we can be heard saying: